lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorial1/tutorial.rst

 .. admonition:: Note
     :class: non-title-info

-    LAMMPS ``compute`` commands can produce three kinds of data: scalars (single values), vectors (one-dimensional arrays), or arrays (two-dimensional tables).
+    LAMMPS ``compute`` commands can produce
+    a wide variety of data and one can identify the category from the name of the compute style: global data (no suffix), local data (/local suffix), per-atom data (/atom suffix), per-chunk data (/chunk suffix), per-gridpoint data (/grid suffix).
+In the example above, the ``compute coord/atom`` produces per-atom data, which is used as input for ``compute reduce`` which returns global data.
+For global data three kinds of data exists: scalars (single values), vectors (one-dimensional arrays), or arrays
-    When referencing results of a compute, you can use indices: for example, ``c\_mycompute`` refers to the entire scalar, vector, or array, and ``c\_mycompute[1]`` refers to its first element (in case of vector or array).
+    (two-dimensional tables).
+When referencing results of a compute, you can use indices: for example, ``c_mycompute`` refers to the entire scalar, vector, or array, and ``c_mycompute[1]`` refers to its first element (in case of vector or array).
+In some cases also wildcards like "*" can be used to, for instance, refer to all elements of a vector instead of having specify all elements individually.
-    In general, *consumer* commands can only work with certain data types, check the documentation of each command to ensure compatibility.
+    In general, *consumer* commands (fix styles or dump styles, variables, or other compute styles) can only work with certain data types or need to have keywords set to select which data to use.
+    You need to check the documentation of each command to ensure compatibility.

 .. admonition:: Note
     :class: non-title-info